dray01/dsphinx/_posts/cloud_run_build.rst

 Steps
 ---------

-01. A Dockerfile
+01. A Dockerfile to build an Image from

-We need a docker file for our base image.
+We need a Dockerfile for our base image.
 There are a few lines of note.
 Personally, I like to use Alpine as it's light weight and has a wide variety of packages available.
 We then need to install some packages for sphinx and nginx.
 Following on from this the other line of note is ``sphink-build`` as this is the process that builds out out .html pages based on the .rst pages we contribute.